casperykchan/blog/java/005_java_pass_by_what.md

 Is Java pass-by-copy or pass-by-reference?
-Let's find out!

 Quick google on "Is java pass-by-reference?".
 The answer is mostly yes.
-However interestly, many also argue Java is pass-by-copy.
+However interestingly, many also argue Java is pass-by-copy.

-So what is the answer?
-Let's verify so.
+which one is the correct answer?
+Let's find out.

 Start off with a simple POJO:

 ```